 For the Khmer people, dance is a unique cultural feature associated with all rituals.
-Dance has become a cultural beauty, an indispensable spiritual food in the daily life of the people, especially during holidays and Tet.
+Dance has become a cultural beauty, an indispensable spiritual food in the daily life of the people, especially on holidays and Tet.
 From royal dances to folk dances, from temple roofs to home yards, when the music plays, the Khmer people's footsteps are rhythmic, graceful, and absorbed in each beat of the music.

 The character Chan with a fierce face, plays the villain in the plays Robam.

-The Khmer people in Hoa Hiep commune, Tan Bien district are a rare community in the province that still preserves and promotes the Ro Bam dance drama, combined with the Chhay-dam drum.
+The Khmer people in Hoa Hiep commune, Tan Bien district are a rare community in the province that still preserves and promotes the Ro Bam dance, combined with the Chhay-dam drum.
 This is a genre that uses dance as the main language, performed on the ancient royal stage and also has other folk names such as: Chan dance, Ram dance, Ong Dat dance...
 Besides dancing, the Ro Bam performer must also use dialogue and singing to express the moods and personalities of the characters.

 The character Chan with a fierce face.

-Every afternoon, the members of the dance team gather at Chung Rut Pagoda to practice playing Chhay-dam drums and performing Ro Bam dance, waiting for the opportunity to perform for the people.
+Every afternoon, the members of the dance team gather at Chung Rut Pagoda to practice playing Chhay-dam drums and Ro Bam dance, waiting for the opportunity to perform for the people.
 For a long time, the bustling atmosphere of the Chhay-dam drums, the mystery of the masks, each song and dance have become symbols connecting today's generation with the culture of their roots and national culture.

 Thanh Thuan - the guy who is destined to play the role of Chan has a strong physique but when performing on stage, he is extremely graceful and flexible.
 "I have learned and mastered about 70% of the movements for this role.
-This role is quite tiring because I have to wear a heavy mask on my head, and it is also stuffy, but every time I perform for everyone to see, I am very happy because I can preserve the traditional culture of my people" - Thuan said.
+This role is also quite tiring because I have to wear a heavy mask on my head, it is stuffy, but every time I perform for everyone to see, I am very happy because I can preserve the traditional culture of my people" - Thuan said.

 The roles that have been preserved from their fathers and uncles are now passed down to the young people in the village.
 Aware that this is a cultural feature, the soul of the nation, the young people practice diligently, both as a way to approach culture and to preserve the traditional values of their ancestors every day.

 After practicing here for about half a month, I got used to it.
 Every day we spend time practicing.
-When I perform drum songs, seeing everyone clapping and praising makes me very happy and proud of Khmer culture" - Van Ty expressed.
+When I perform drum songs, seeing everyone clapping and praising me makes me very happy and proud of Khmer culture" - Van Ty expressed.

-The content of the play often depicts ancient stories about fairies, Buddhas, kings, lords, princes, princesses; ogres, monkeys, eagles...
+The content of the play often reenacts ancient stories about fairies, Buddhas, kings, lords, princes, princesses; ogres, monkeys, eagles...
 There are two forces of good and evil opposing each other and in the end, good always wins.

 Venerable An Van Pat - Management Board of Chung Rut Pagoda shared that the Ro Bam dance has the meaning of driving away bad luck and bringing good luck.
 The dance troupe will go to each house to perform and wish good things for the people.

-Mysterious masks make up the personality of each character.
+The mysterious masks make up the personality of each character.

 Ngoc Dieu - Hoa Khang